Pruning has a disparate impact on model accuracy: Introduction

-These findings are significant: {\em Pruning is a key enabler for neural network models in embedded systems with deployments in security cameras and sensors for autonomous devices for applications where fairness is an essential need. (e.g., face recognition), Without careful consideration of the fairness impact of these techniques, the resulting models can have profound effects on our society and economy}.
-To the best of the authors' knowledge, this work is the first to note, analyze, and mitigate the disparities arising due to network pruning, providing what the authors believe will be a useful tool for researchers and practitioners in this field.
+These findings are significant: {\em Pruning is a key enabler for neural network models in embedded systems with deployments in security cameras and sensors for autonomous devices for applications where fairness is an essential need.
+Without careful consideration of the fairness impact of these techniques, the resulting models can have profound effects on our society and economy}.